Car Guy Tour “FCA Edition” - September 2018SEPT 2018 RESERVATION REQUEST (Sept 16th through Sept 27th)

 Who is the tour guide and what is his experience?

-Frank Mandarano is the tour guide.
-Frank is the founder in 1976 of the Maserati Club International/MIE Corp. and the Concorso Italiano in 1986.
+Francis G. “Frank” Mandarano is the tour guide.
+Frank is the founder in 1976 of the Maserati Club International/MIE Corp. (worlds largest distributor of new and used Maserati parts) and in 1986 the founder of the Concorso Italiano at Quail Lodge.

 Frank has been going to Italy and visiting the places on the tour each year for over 39 years.
 Frank is a true Italian car guy super enthusiast.
 Frank has owned and driven literally every Maserati GT car and currently owns a 3 1960 Maserati 3500 GT’s, 2 coupes and 1 Spyder.